Manage Postgres roles

 andCREATE ROLE

-permissions on the database. - You must authenticate and log in as a Databricks identity (user, service principal, or group).
+permissions on the database. - You must authenticate and log in to Postgres as a Databricks identity (user, service principal, or group).
 Native Postgres authenticated sessions cannot create Databricks roles.

 - Your authentication token must be valid and not expired at the time of role creation.